inventabuild/QS-Aug2021-WD--Project-1/README.md

 ## User Stories

-User Story 1, As a busy person with two jobs, I want a website where I can order different types of food, so I don't need to waste my time driving and waiting for service.
+User Story 1, As a busy person with two jobs, I want to easily order different types of food, so I don't need to waste my time driving and waiting for service.

-User Story 2, As an entrepreneur, I want to build a website where people can order different types of foods from restaurants, so that I can make a profitable fee from each order.
+User Story 2, As an entrepreneur, I want people to easily order foods from different restaurants, so that I make a profit.

 User Story 3, As a delivery service driver, I want to find companies hiring independent delivery drivers, so that I can work for the companies with the best pay and benefits.